K-BEL/Barcode_scanner/README.md

 ### Cart Management
 - **View Cart**: See all cart items with totals
 - **Add Product**: Scan or add products to cart
+- **Smart Quantity Updates**: Scanning/adding the same barcode again automatically increases its quantity
 - **Modify Product**: Update cart items
 - **Delete Product**: Remove items from cart
 - **Clear Cart**: Remove all items

 ### Generate Bill
 Generate bills from cart items.
-Bills are saved to `Bills/` directory.
+Bills are saved to `Bills/` directory and the cart is automatically cleared to prepare for the next customer.

 ### User Management
 Manage system users (add, modify, delete, view).